aaronbloomfield/ccc/hws/arbitrage/index.md

 #### Connecting

-The following code will handle the connection based on the values in the `arbitrage_config.py` file, which is introduced later.
-You may want to come back to this part once the `arbitrage_config.py` file has been introduced.
+The following code will handle the connection based on the values in the `arbitrage_config.py` file, which is introduced below.
+After reading this part, you may want to come back to it again once the `arbitrage_config.py` file has been introduced.

 ```
 from web3 import Web3